Location

 Sue Birmingham

 Sue Birmingham successfully completed all of the Path-Intl. requirements for Instructor Certification, including written exams and two days of onsite evaluations in 2013.
 Sue has worked with horses most of her life.
 She attended Centenary College in NJ and received a B.S. in Equine Studies.
 She traveled abroad to England for her junior year in college and received the British Horse Society’s certification as well.
 Sue has volunteered for CHAMP since 2005, and lives in South Hero with her Husband Dave and dog Bentley.
-Sue owns Mr “T”, a thoroughbred adopted from a Florida racetrack and boards him at Good Hope Farm.
+Sue lovingly cared for Mr. T, a retired Thoroughbred she adopted from a Florida racetrack.
+He lived a happy, well-loved life at CHAMP.